citp/privacy-policy-historical/c/co/cot/cotswoldoutdoor.com.md

 **Our cookies**

-**The cookies listed below only become active with your prior consent (you will have been asked for consent when you enter the site), these cookies are essential to help us improve your experience.**
+**The cookies listed below are essential to help us improve your shopping experience.**

 Cookie | Name | Purpose
 ---|---|---